‘ARK: Survival Evolved’ Volcano Will Go Active Soon, Players Should Plan To Move

-Studio Wildcard has sent out a warning to all ARK: Survival Evolved players currently surviving on The Island map.
+Studio Wildcard has sent out a warning to all ARK: Survival Evolved players currently surviving on the Island map.
 The volcano there has laid dormant since the game first hit Steam Early Access in the summer of 2015.
-Things are about to get more active in an upcoming update and players who make their home there will want to start the moving process.
+Things are about to get more active in an upcoming update, and players who make their home there will want to start the moving process.

 ARK: Survival Evolved on the PC is currently scheduled to receive update 257 on April 30, per patch notes from the official website.
 How likely that will be since it is a Sunday is open for debate.
-Still, the patch is expected to turn The Island volcano active, which will essentially clear out structures built on the top and upper sides of the mountain when it starts to erupt.
+Still, the patch is expected to turn the Island volcano active, which will essentially clear out structures built on the top and upper sides of the mountain when it starts to erupt.

 “We haven’t put out the exclusion zone because we’re not quite done finalizing the area that’s going to be impacted.
 We don’t want people to pick up their entire base and relocate it only to find out it’s fine and not a big deal and they lost tons of work because we were inaccurate.
 We’ll be putting the border walls in when it’s all locked,” Senior gameplay designer Kayd Hendricks (aka TheRightHand) explained in an update.